-- V is voltage level band - P is position (overhead, underground) - C is current (AC or DC) - R is the renewable energy technology - grid compositionV,P,C is the historical shares of the grid by voltage, position, and current - $\alpha$ , $\beta$ are dimensionless variables in the equation relating demand growth to GDP per capita, derived from historical data by region - $\gamma$ is the additional line lengths required to connect new renewables capacity additions, measured in km per GW, by voltage, position and current - $\psi$ is the dimensionless factor of additional transmission network requirements due to high shares of variable renewables, where it exceeds a minimum threshold - lacktriangle $\Delta$ electricity demand is the annual increase in electricity demand in the region - lacktriangleright $\Delta$ share of variable renewables is the annual increase in share of variable renewables in total installed capacity - lacktriangledown lines to be replaced, in km, defined as those reaching 40 years of use - cost STATCOM is the cost of STATCOM devices (static synchronous compensators). - $\phi$ is the dimensionless factor of additional grid forming requirements due to high shares of variable renewables, given that the share of renewables exceeds a minimum threshold.
+- V is voltage level band - P is position (overhead, underground) - C is current (AC or DC) - R is the renewable energy technology - ullet $grid\ composition{V,P,C}$ is the historical shares of the grid by voltage, position, and current - $\alpha$ , $\beta$ are dimensionless variables in the equation relating demand growth to GDP per capita, derived from historical data by region - $\gamma$ is the additional line lengths required to connect new renewables capacity additions, measured in km per GW, by voltage, position and current - $\psi$ is the dimensionless factor of additional transmission network requirements due to high shares of variable renewables, where it exceeds a minimum threshold - lacktriangle $\Delta$ electricity demand is the annual increase in electricity demand in the region - lacktriangle $\Delta$ share of variable renewables is the annual increase in share of variable renewables in total installed capacity - $\blacksquare$ lines replacementV,P,C are the lines to be replaced, in km, defined as those reaching 40 years of use - cost STATCOM is the cost of STATCOM devices (static synchronous compensators) - φ is the dimensionless factor of additional grid forming requirements due to high shares of variable renewables, given that the share of renewables exceeds a minimum threshold.
 The current annual expenditures of both the Distribution System Operator (DSO) and Transmission System Operator (TSO) undergo examination across various regions, and these figures are linked to the calculated investment.
 It is important to note that the investment in grid infrastructure does not adhere to a spending model that spreads the investment over time, in contrast to the approach used for calculating investments in power generation.

-4.4 Hourly model
+4.4 Hourly models